 How do you stop a dog from panting?

 Giving your dog a quiet and calm space can help reduce anxious panting.
-Dog wraps, herbal and vet prescribed medications will help them to feel relaxed enough to fall asleep and quit panting.
+Dog wraps, and herbal and vet-prescribed medications will help them to feel relaxed enough to fall asleep and quit panting.